Jeremy-Perras/Minishell-42/README.md

 brew link --force readline
 ```

-Add the path to the lib
+Add the path to the lib then log in again